At St Mary’s Fields Academy the health and safety, safeguarding and promoting the welfare of all children is of paramount importance.

 Road Safety Officers visit the school from time to time to ensure that all children are aware of how to stay safe as pedestrians.

-As part of the bikability training children in years 5 are taught how to cycle safely on quiet roads and about road safety awareness.
+As part of the bikeability training children in years 5 are taught how to cycle safely on quiet roads and about road safety awareness.

 Before and after school

 We have very clear rules about behaviour and use of play equipment in the playground.
-Supervising adults are outside with the children every playtime and lunch time and additionally Playground Pals are present in the infant playground to help ensure that playtimes are a happy time for children in Reception and Key Stage1.
+Supervising adults are outside with the children every playtime and lunch time.

-Our school building and grounds are a designated No Smoking area so we ask for your co-operation in extinguishing cigarettes before entering the site.
+Our school building and grounds are a designated No Smoking or Vaping area so we ask for your co-operation in extinguishing cigarettes before entering the school site and not using vapes/electronic cigarettes whilst on school site.

 The school was built or has been adapted with security of pupils and staff in mind including: